SoftUni/Programming-Basics-Book-Java-EN/chapter-02-simple-calculations.md

 - type **text** (string): "Hello", "Hi", "Beer", …
 - type **day of the week**: Monday, Tuesday, …

-## Reading floating-point numbers from the console
+## Reading Floating-Point Numbers from The Console

-To read **floating-point number** from the console, again it is neccessary to **declare variable**, to point out **the type of the number**, and to use the standard command to read information from the system console:
+To read a **floating-point number** from the console, again it is necessary to **declare a variable**, to point out **the type of the number**, and to use the standard command to read information from the system console:

 ```Java
 Scanner scanner = new Scanner(System.in);